Sendouc/sendou.ink/README.md

 - [ ] Detailed match reports from Lanista
 - [ ] Stats
 - [ ] Routine to calculate Trueskill
+- [ ] Markdown support for tournament description
 - [ ] Can make a new tournament as org admin
 - [ ] Rules tab with a good default, highlight overrides
 - [ ] Friend code to add that is easily editable even before tournament starts